-Panasonic G5 versus Panasonic GM1
+Panasonic G5 vs GM1

-The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-GM1 are two digital cameras that were announced, respectively, in July 2012 and October 2013.
+The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-GM1 are two digital cameras that were officially introduced, respectively, in July 2012 and October 2013.
 Both the G5 and the GM1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G5 has a resolution of 15.9 megapixel, whereas the GM1 provides 15.8 MP.
+The G5 has a resolution of 15.9 megapixels, whereas the GM1 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (45 percent) than the Panasonic G5.
 Moreover, the GM1 is substantially lighter (48 percent) than the G5.
 In this context, it is worth noting that neither the G5 nor the GM1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.